cmusatyalab/elijah-openstack/README.md

 **NOTE: If you create a new security group, you must be sure to assign the VM that security group after launching it.**

+##Cloudlet Gateway
+You may optionally wish to install the Cloudlet Gateway which is a web server that launches cloudlet applications within VMs and/or containers and sits behind an OpenVPN firewall to provide public access to VMs/containers running on OpenStack++.
+To install the Cloudlet Gateway, please see the [README](https://github.com/cmusatyalab/elijah-openstack/tree/master/cloudlet-gateway)

 ## How to use